The Masseria of trulli

-7 suites with private patio
+*7 Rooms with private patio

 *Complimentary Wi-Fi throughout

-Airport transfers on request
+*Airport transfers available upon request

 *Orto Restaurant